jgsogo/conan-portaudio/README.md

 ## Usage

 Working example can be checked out from `test` directory.
+This `master` version use last revision from the Portaudio repository.